fjebaker/adass-2024/poster/main.typ

     3.0
   )
   ```
+  #v(-0.8cm)
-  The number abstraction allows us to also use packages like Measurements.jl or Unitful.jl to propagate uncertainties or units seamlessly through the package.
+  The Julia Number abstraction allows us to also use the *Measurements.jl* or *Unitful.jl* packages to propagate uncertainties or units seamlessly.
 ]

 #let fits = secblock(fill: COLOR_PURPLE)[
-  = Flexible fitting
+  #grid(
-  #grid(columns: (42%, 1fr),
+    columns: (41%, 1fr),
+    column-gutter: SPACING,
     [
-    SpectralFitting already vendors *many mathematical optimizers*, including Levenberg-Marquadt least-squares, Nelder-Mead, Broyden-Fletcher-Goldfarb-Shanno, and allows users to use probabilistic frameworks, like Turing.jl, with ease. *Simultaneous fits* can be performed, with *parameter binding*, minimizing $chi^2$ or the Cash statistic, or even a *user-defined likelihood function*.
-Access to AD make these performant and accurate.
+    #align(center)[
+      #rect(
+        radius:SPACING,
+        width: 100%,
+        fill: white,
+        inset:5mm,
+        stroke: black + 2pt,
+        image("./figs/xrism-obs-example.svg", width:90%)
+      )
+    ]
+    #v(-0.8cm)
     ```julia
     prob = FittingProblem(model1 => data1, model2 => data2)
     # bind parameters by their symbols
     bind!(prob, 1 => :K, 2 => :a)
     # one line changes to use different minimizations
-    result = fit(prob, Levenberg-Marquadt())
+    result = fit(prob, LevenbergMarquadt())
     result = fit(prob, NelderMead(); stat = Cash())
     result = fit(prob, BFGS())
     ```
+    ],
+    [
+    = Flexible fitting
+    SpectralFitting is compatible with *many mathematical optimizers*,
+    including Levenberg-Marquadt least-squares, Nelder-Mead,
+    Broyden-Fletcher-Goldfarb-Shanno, and allows users to use probabilistic
+    frameworks, such as Turing.jl, with ease. *Simultaneous fits* can be
+    performed, with *parameter binding*, minimizing $chi^2$ or the Cash
+    statistic, or even a *user-defined likelihood function*.
+    #v(-0.8cm)
+    #align(center)[
+      #rect(
+        radius:SPACING,
+        width: 100%,
+        fill: white,
+        inset:5mm,
+        stroke: black + 2pt,
+        grid(columns: (50%, 1fr),
+          column-gutter: SPACING,
+          [
+            #v(1cm)
+            #image("./figs/mcmc-fit.svg", width:100%)
+          ],
+          image("./figs/mcmc-example.svg", width:94%),
+        )
+      )
     ]

+    ],
   )
 ]

 #let performance = secblock(fill: COLOR_RED)[
   = Performance
   SpectralFitting is designed to take *full advantage of multi-core, parallel execution*, and even *GPU offloading*.
+The *multiple dispatch* paradigm in Julia allows simple models to have contextual implementations, that are *just-in-*
+  #v(-0.7em)
+  #grid(
+    columns: (58%, 1fr),
+    column-gutter: SPACING,
+    [
+      #align(center)[
+      #rect(
+        radius:SPACING,
+        width: 100%,
+        fill: white,
+        inset:5mm,
+        stroke: black + 2pt,
+        image("./figs/benchmark-comparison.svg", width:100%)
+      )
     ]
+  ], [
+     *time (JIT)* compiled.
+This means even naive implementations of simple models, such as a Gaussian distribution, can *outperform* the XSPEC implementations by a factor of 3.

+  ])
+]

-#let surrogates = secblock(fill: COLOR_BLUE)[
+#let surrogates = secblock(fill: COLOR_GREEN)[
   = Surrogates and Machine Learning
-  Models that are too slow to be effectively fitted can be wrapped as a
-  *surrogate model*.
-Surrogates are *machine learned* alternatives for the
+  Surrogate spectral models are *machine learned* proxies for a model
+  component, useful when performance is bottlenecked, or differentiability is
-  model component, which can be trained to replicate the output space of the
+  needed.
+Surrogates are trained to replicate the output space of a model, or
-  model, or used in *hybrid* to learn the fit statistic and help *optimize the
+  can be used in *amalgamation (hybrid) with the underlying model* to learn the
+  manifold of the *fit statistics* and help *optimize the fit*.

-  fit*.
+  #v(-0.8cm)
+  #align(center)[
+      #rect(
+        radius:SPACING,
+        width: 100%,
+        fill: white,
+        inset:5mm,
+        stroke: black + 2pt,
+        image("./figs/surrogate-example.png", width: 75%)
+      )
   ]
+  #v(-0.8cm)

+  Surrogates created from XSPEC models can give *over a 1000x speedup* without hyperparameter tuning, and suffer *less than a 1% error* in the reproduction.
+]

-#let conclusion = secblock(fill: COLOR_GREEN)[
+#let conclusion = secblock(fill: COLOR_BLUE)[
   = Conclusion
+  We invite *collaboration, comments on, and use-cases* for SpectralFitting.
+The state of the project and progress towards different goals are described in more detail in our documentation, which can be found alongside the *GitHub repository*.

+  SpectralFitting is open-source under the GPL-3.0 license.
 ]

-#set columns(gutter: 1cm)
+#set columns(gutter: SPACING)

 #grid(columns: (44%, 1fr),
-  column-gutter: 1cm, row-gutter: 1cm,
+  column-gutter: SPACING, row-gutter: SPACING,
   [
-    #text(size: 38pt)[
+    #v(-1cm)
+    #text(weight: "black", size: 38pt, fill: COLOR_BLUE)[
-      #box(image("./logos/github-mark.svg"), height: 1em) #link("https://github.com/fjebaker/SpectralFitting.jl/")
+      #box(inset: (left: 1cm), image("./logos/github-mark.svg"), height: 1em) #link("https://github.com/fjebaker/SpectralFitting.jl/") \
+      #box(inset: (left: 1cm), text(fill: black)[🖂], height: 1em) #super[#text(fill: black)[$dagger$]]#link("fergus.baker@bristol.ac.uk")
     ]
+    #v(-1cm)
     = Abstract
-    We present SpectralFitting, an open-source, work-in-progress package for the
+    We present SpectralFitting, an *open-source*, work-in-progress package for the
-    Julia programming language that aims to modernise the spectral fitting process.
+    *Julia programming language* that aims to modernise the spectral fitting process.
-    Our approach is to create modular, lazily loaded, strictly reproducible and
+    Our approach is to create modular, lazily-loaded, strictly reproducible and
     easily distributable software that can fully utilize available computational
     resources.
-We aim to unite existing analysis tooling across the electromagnetic
+We aim to *unite existing analysis tooling* across the electromagnetic
     spectrum, to provide a single tool that can fit large volumes of
     multi-wavelength data, with a choice of optimization algorithms and hardware
     acceleration.
+Our initial focus is on X-ray data.
 We welcome collaboration and comments.
+    #v(0.2cm)
     #models
   ],
   [
+    #v(-0.5cm)
     #introduction
     #modular_design
   ]